-A CT (computed tomography) scan, also called a CAT (computed axial tomography) scan, is a diagnostic exam used to detect tumors, determine the stage and location of a cancer, and find out about the effectiveness of cancer treatment.
-The CT scan may also be used to guide a doctor who is performing a biopsy (the removal of a small amount of tissue for examination).
+A CT (computed tomography) scan, also called a CAT (computed axial tomography) scan, is a diagnostic exam used to detect tumors, determine the stage and location of a cancer, check the effectiveness of cancer treatment, or guide a biopsy (the removal of a small amount of tissue for examination).
+It takes multiple cross-sectional images using special x-rays and computer enhancement.
+CT scans can take images of body parts that cannot be seen on regular x-rays.

-The CT scan obtains multiple cross-sectional images of your body by using special x-rays and computer enhancement, creating an image many times more sensitive than the image from a simple x-ray.
-The visit will generally last 1 to 1 ½ hours, although the scanning itself takes only 10 to 15 minutes.
+The examination will generally last up to an hour, though the scanning itself takes only 10 to 15 minutes.
 When the scan is finished, you may be asked to remain on the exam table while a radiologist reviews the images to determine if additional images are needed.

 - Tell the doctor if you previously had an allergic reaction to intravenous (IV) dye or any other allergies, especially iodine.

-- When your doctor schedules a CT scan, let him or her know if you have diabetes (sugar in the blood) and take a drug called Glucophage® (metformin).
-You may be asked not to take this medication the day of your CT scan, and 2 days following the scan.
+- When your doctor schedules a CT scan, let him or her know if you have diabetes (sugar in the blood) and take a drug called Glucophage? (metformin).
+You may be asked not to take it the day before your CT scan, the day of your CT scan, and the day after your CT scan.
 Check with your doctor for your specific instructions.

 - Tell your doctor/nurse about all your medications, including over-the-counter products, vitamins, and herbal supplements.